salesforcecli/plugin-data/messages/record.delete.md

 To get data on API performance metrics, specify both --perflog and --json.

-# sObjectType
+# flags.sobject

 the type of the record you’re deleting

-# sObjectId
+# flags.recordId

 the ID of the record you’re deleting

-# where
+# flags.where

 a list of <fieldName>=<value> pairs to search for

-# useToolingApi
+# flags.useToolingApi

 delete the record with Tooling API

-# targetusername

-username or alias for the target org; overrides default target org

 # examples